 - Wastewater permit or plan review sheet from the Vermont Department of Environmental Conservation, if applicable

 Once your application is processed, a public health inspector will contact you to discuss your plans and schedule an inspection.
-Review the Lodging Regulations before your inspection.
+Review the Licensed Lodging Establishment Rule before your inspection.

-Please note that the lodging regulations will be changing effective 1/1/2018.
-You can review the new Licensed Lodging Establishment Rule, and additional outreach and FAQ materials will become available on this website in the coming months.
+Please note that the lodging regulations were updated effective 1/1/2018.
+The department is working with establishments to implement the rule updates over the next year.
+Outreach and FAQ materials will become available on this website in the coming months.

 You are responsible for contacting additional state and local entities for compliance with applicable regulations or policies for your business.
 Always check with your town clerk’s office for local requirements.